3mdeb/news-and-ideas/README.md

    authors list page: <http://localhost:1313/authors/>

-To enable visibility of your social media profiles or external services, use the following header parameters with corrent urls in the author's `_index.md` file:
+To enable visibility of your social media profiles or external services, use the following header parameters with correct urls in the author's `_index.md` file:

 ```yml
 facebook: "https://www.facebook.com/piotr.krol.756859"